Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 40 - Building DApps on ICP with a React Frontend/40.01 How to Configure a DFX Created Project to Use React/README.md

 ```

 Scroll down to the section with a comment about React.
 Uncomment the section to enable the TypeScript loader, which is necessary for running and loading the React application.

+## Adding TypeScript Configuration

+Download the `tsconfig.json` file from the course resources and add it to the `dkeeper` project, placing it below the `webpack.config.js` file.
+This file contains configuration for compiling the code and specifying JavaScript versions.